-Transport Fund
+West Yorkshire plus Transport Fund

-In its eighth year of delivery, the Transport Fund continued to make progress, and expenditure exceeded the forecast for the year.
-This is down to 15 projects being in delivery.
-At delivery state there is less risk of expenditure slipping as projects are less likely to experience significant delays than those in development.
-In total the Transport Fund has now spent £398 million of the £1 billion of funding available.

-Schemes completed in 2022/23 include:
+In its ninth year of delivery, the Transport Fund continued to make progress with a further 5 schemes completing on site, and a further 8 schemes in delivery.
+In total the Transport Fund has now spent £458.4million of the £1 billion of funding available.
+Schemes completed in 2023/24 include: